 5. Dussehra

 Dussehra marks the end of Navratri as well as Durga Puja.
 A prominent name in the Indian festival calendar, it is also known as Vijayadashami.
 As is with most festivals, Dussehra is celebrated in different ways in different parts of the country.
 While in some states it is celebrated to commemorate the victory of Lord Rama over Ravana, others consider it Goddess Druga’s triumph over Mahishasura.
-The celebration of Dussehra is marked with enactments of Ramlila and burning of mammoth effigies of Ravana along with Kumbhkaran and Meghnad.
+The celebration of Dussehra is marked with enactments of Ramlila and the burning of mammoth effigies of Ravana along with Kumbhkaran and Meghnad.
 Mysore in Karnataka is the best place to enjoy Dussehra in India.
-During the festival, Mysore Palace is illuminated with around one lakh bulbs, presenting a breath-taking sight.
+Dussehra is considered to be in the top 10 festivals in India as it is celebrated by everyone and everywhere in the country.
+During the festival, Mysore Palace is illuminated with around one lakh bulbs, presenting a breathtaking sight.
 The huge procession carried out by decorated elephants on this occasion is also a spectacle worth witnessing.

 - Where is Dussehra (National Festival of India No. 5) celebrated? – All over India, but the celebrations in Mysore, Kullu and Delhi are worth attending